AgentRG/discord-avatar-changer/README.md

 If the project is built into a jar, crontab can be used to launch the jar at a specified interval.

-For question email to agentrg.development@gmail.com
+For questions email to agentrg.development@gmail.com